AndyBowes/KotlinServicesPresentation/PITCHME.md

 ## Spring FU
 - *Spring Fu*ntional APIs
 - Experimental microframework |
-  - Provides a test bed for future Spring Boot releases |
   - Uses a DSL to provide functional definition of Beans & resources |
 - Intended to provide a modular approach to using Spring Boot |
 - Explicit configuration: minimal core, no conventions, no classpath detection |
-- Minimal reflection usage, no classpath scanning, no annotation processing required |
 - Run as native image with instant startup via GraalVM support |
 - *Not production ready* |
 ---